Packages

 Section titled “Publishing a package”From the Packages page, click New package and walk through the wizard:

-- Contents — pick the workflows, triggers, data stores, and dashboards to include.
-Dependencies auto-attach (selected workflows pull in their sub-workflows and referenced data store tables; selected dashboards pull in their data sources)
+- Contents — pick the workflows, triggers, data stores, and dashboards.
+Dependencies attach themselves: a workflow pulls in its sub-workflows and the data store tables it touches; a dashboard pulls in its data sources.

-- Review — inspect the dependency graph QuickFlo built; check for issues before publishing
+- Review — inspect the dependency graph QuickFlo assembled, and catch problems before they ship.

-- Defaults — opt into shipping default values for the package’s
+- Defaults — optionally ship default values for the package’s

-sharedenv keys (the customer can override on install) - Distribution — choose to also download the
+sharedenv keys.
+The consumer can override them on install. - Distribution — publish the version.
+You can download the

 Installing a package

-Section titled “Installing a package”Customers install via a shared link or the Packages library inside QuickFlo:
+Section titled “Installing a package”Customers install via a shared link or the Packages library inside QuickFlo.
+Install runs in three phases:

-- Preview — sees the full list of resources the install will create (workflows, triggers, dashboards, data sources, data store tables)
+- Preview — the full list of resources the install will create: workflows, triggers, dashboards, data sources, data store tables.
+Nothing is written yet.

 Reinstall semantics